Frank Taylor (footballer, born 1916)

-Frank Taylor (30 April 1916 – January 1970) was an English footballer and manager who played in the Football League for Wolverhampton Wanderers and managed Scarborough and Stoke City.
+Frank Taylor (30 April 1916 – 2 January 1970) was an English footballer and manager who played as full-back in the Football League for Wolverhampton Wanderers and managed Scarborough and Stoke City.

 Playing career

 Taylor was a full-back who started his playing career with Wolverhampton Wanderers in 1936.
 He made his senior debut on 13 March 1937 in a 1–0 win at Chelsea.
 He played in the same team as his older brother Jack a handful of times, but it was only after his sibling left the club in Summer 1938 that Frank became a first team regular.

 Taylor missed just one game of the 1938–39 season that saw Wolves reach the 1939 FA Cup Final, where they lost 4–1 to Portsmouth at Wembley.
 The suspension of league football in September 1939 due to the outbreak of World War II effectively ended Taylor's playing career.
 Although he turned out in some wartime fixtures for Wolves, he left the club and playing football in 1944.